Layouts overview

 - How to extend layouts with modifiers

-Shoji includes seven built-in layouts.
+Shoji includes eight built-in layouts.
 Each layout arranges windows differently to suit various workflows.

 Overview